 How to Break Your Dog’s Bad Habits

 Dogs are fun, and one of their best traits is their enthusiasm and desire to show you how much they love you.
-If we are not careful, however, we can turn that excitement into bad habits by reinforcing the wrong behavior.
+However, if we are not careful, we can turn that excitement into bad habits by reinforcing the wrong behavior.
 Fortunately, if your dog exhibits either of these behaviors, they can easily be redirected.

 How to Stop Your Dog from Barking